-The Eighty-seventh Legislature, General Appropriations Act (GAA), 2022-23 Biennium, Article IX, Section 7.01, Budgeting and Reporting, requires that each state agency files an itemized operating budget with the Office of the Governor, the Legislative Budget Board (LBB), and the Legislative Reference Library each fiscal year by December 1.
-Note that the term "state agency" or "agency" used throughout these instructions includes the appellate courts.
+The Eighty-eighth Legislature, General Appropriations Act (GAA), 2024-25 Biennium, Article IX, Section 7.01, Budgeting and Reporting, requires each state agency to file an itemized operating budget with the Office of the Governor, Budget and Policy Division, the Legislative Budget Board (LBB), and the Legislative Reference Library each fiscal year by December 1.
+The term "state agency" or "agency" used throughout these instructions includes the appellate courts.